Gui-Yom/turbo-metrics/README.md

 ### Common

 - 64-bit system.
+- Nvidia GPU, exact requirement is unknown, but you should be safe with a GTX 10xx or later (codec support will vary with your GPU generation).
 - CUDA 12.x (tested with 12.5 and 12.6, it might work with previous versions, I don't know)
-- CUDA NPP (normally packaged with CUDA by default, but it's optional component)
+- CUDA NPP (normally packaged with CUDA by default, but it's an optional component)
 - Rust stable
 - Rust nightly for the CUDA kernels (it should work with only a nightly toolchain and no stable)
 - Various rustup components for the nightly channel :